Right to Buy Mortgage

 The amount you pay back depends on the value of your home when you sell it.

-Below is a list of the types of bad credit which can be accepted for a buy to let remortgage.
+Below is a list of the types of bad credit which can be accepted for a Right to Buy mortgage.

 - Late Payments